-Advanced Notice of Proposed Rulemaking (ANPRM)
+☐ Advanced Notice of Proposed Rulemaking (ANPRM)

-- A document of choice; not an official part of rulemaking - Allows an Agency to obtain public participation in forming a regulation BEFORE significant research or investigation has been performed by the Agency - Involves the public in a POTENTIAL regulatory action BEFORE the agency has arrived at even a tentative decision on regulatory change.
+- A document of choice; An ANPRM is a preliminary notice, published in the Federal Register, announcing that an agency is considering a regulatory action. - Allows an Agency to obtain public participation in forming a regulation BEFORE significant research or investigation has been performed by the Agency - Involves the public in a POTENTIAL regulatory action BEFORE the agency has arrived at even a tentative decision on regulatory change.